 Wine has plenty of characteristics that determine its quality and its taste.
 Among them, wine acidity is one of the most important.
-And thus, wine experts pay special attention to a wine’s acid levels and have created many terms to describe it.
-This article will discuss why wine acidity is crucial, where it comes from, and how vintners can affect it.
+And thus, experts pay special attention to a wine’s acid levels and have created many terms to describe it.
+But why is acidity in wine important?
+And where does it come from?

 The most important acid in wine is tartaric acid.
-It’s very durable, and that’s why experts call it a fixed acid.
-It’s a crucial factor in stabilizing flavors and also wine color.
+It is very durable, and that is why experts call it a fixed acid.
+It is a crucial factor in stabilizing flavors and also wine color.
 However, not all of it is soluble.
 Sometimes, you might see tiny crystals in wine that look like shards of glass.
-These crystals, also called “wine diamonds”, are insoluble tartaric acids.
+These crystals are also called “wine diamonds”, and they are insoluble tartaric acids.

 The second important type of acid is malic acid.
-It keeps vines and grapes (and many other fruit trees and bushes) healthy, especially when they’re young.
+It keeps vines and grapes (and many other fruit trees and bushes) healthy, especially when they are young.
 When the vines get older, their grapes typically contain less malic acid.

 Malic acid is perceivable in wine.
-You can sense it as green fruit flavors, in particular apple or pear notes.
+You can sense it as green fruit flavors, particularly apple or pear notes.

 Sometimes, wine can contain too much malic acid.
 In this case, vintners let the wine undergo a process called malolactic fermentation.
 During this process, malic acid is transformed into lactic acid.